EDUC 205 Learning Theory and Portfolio Development

 The candidate will establish a practice digital portfolio using Microsoft Sway and submit as a hyperlink to Canvas to begin the process of storing essential artifacts such as photographs, resume, and cover letter.
 (CLO: A)

-The candidate will write a 5–7-page paper discussing the learning theory with which they most identify.
-The candidate will explain how lessons and activities in the classroom can be differentiated to incorporate the selected theory.
-At least five scholarly sources published within the last five years must be cited in current APA format.
+The candidate will select 1 project to discuss the learning theory with which they most identify.
+The candidate will provide a summary of the major components and theorists associated with the theory and will provide at least 3 examples on how lessons and activities in the classroom can be differentiated to incorporate the selected theory.
+The candidate will utilize 3 research-supported examples to also discuss how this theory can impact classroom management and student learning, and discuss why they identify with this particular theory.
+At least 5 scholarly sources published within the last 5 years must be cited in current APA format.
 (CLO: B, C, E, F)

 Quiz: Practice Portfolio Project: Initial Setup Confirmation